 Today I figured out my traveling plans and pushed that out 2 weeks.
 So we’re going to continue with undies and go with it.
 You all know I’ll tell you how it ends.
 But so far I’m quite impressed.
 Here’s the product we’re using if your interested.

 After 17 years of renting homes and apartments we decided it was time.
 We finally feel like we’re in a place where we’ll stay for years to come.
-So we decided to BUY A HOUSE!!!!
-We decided on Pflugerville, Texas.
-We lived in the Fort Worth, Texas area forever.
+So we decided to BUY A HOUSE just similar to those dream houses here!!!!
 I actually grew up in Arlington, Tx.
 Met my hubs in 1999 and from there we went to Keller, Texas where we spent most of life together.
 We lived in the Frisco, Tx area for a few years but quickly moved back to Keller.
 In 2013 we had the chance to move to Washington state.
 We lived there for a miserable 2 years there we started looking to come home.
 Hubs found out that the company he worked for (Amazon btw) had an office in Austin, Tx.
 Not home home but 3 hours away was better than 35 hours.
 So we jumped at it.
 We’ve actually been back in Texas a whole year now!

 We couldn’t find a house to rent before our corporate housing ran out and I just so happen to find an apartment complex in a good area that had 4 bedrooms.
 Smaller than we’re use to, yes.
 But doable.
-So we did it.
+So we did it, luckily there are Residential Moving Companies which help, so moving wasn’t a big deal.
 And we HATE it!
 We’d been renting houses for so long we haven’t had to deal with maintenance crews coming on their schedule, loud neighbors, smells coming through the walls, etc. Since our lease will expire in August we decided to start looking for rent houses.
 Then we thought….wonder if we could buy (lots of past job lay-offs have really damaged our credit…reason we jumped at Seattle).
 So we started looking and getting advice from lenders and BAM!
 We can actually do it.
 Never thought we could.
 We’ve always rented big homes.
 But we quickly found out that buying a home at the size we want with the upgrades we want was going to be difficult.
 Especially in the Austin market.
 So we looked and looked and looked.
 Yes, we bribed our kids with candy and eating out on the weekends.
 We brought iPads and iPhones for them to play with too.